schweizercode/FeDjamusic/content/sections/6-Contact.en.md

 ---
 anchor: "Contact"
-header: "Let's Get In Touch!"
+header: "More Questions?"
-subheader: "Are Ready to host your next party with me?
-Give me a call or just send me an email and I will get back to you as soon as possible!"
+subheader: "Let's get in touch to plan your next Event!"
 telephone: 03-0000-0001
 email: fedjaproduction@gmail.com
 ---